(1,1) non-L-space knots are persistently foliar: The branched surface models

 \subsection{From laminations to taut foliations}

 In this subsection we prove the following proposition:

 \begin{prop} Let $(\Sigma,\alpha,\beta,z,w)$ be an incoherent reduced (1,1) diagram representing some (1,1) non-L-space knot $K$.
-Let $\mathcal{B}$ be a modified Heegaard branched surface of the (1,1) diagram.
+Let $\mathcal{B}$ be a (type I or II) modified Heegaard branched surface of the (1,1) diagram.
 If $\mathcal{B}$ fully carries a lamination, then $K$ is persistently foliar. \end{prop}

-We make use of the following Lemma~\ref{lem:cusp}, which can be regarded as a generalization to the classical ``2 meridional cusps'' argument:
+We make use of the following Lemma~\ref{lem:cusp}, which can be regarded as a generalization to the classical ``even meridional cusps'' argument:

 \begin{defn} Let $M$ be a \textit{knot manifold} (i.e. an irreducible, orientable, connected 3-manifold with boundary an incompressible torus), and $\mathcal{F}$ a co-oriented foliation of $M$.
 We call $\mathcal{F}$ \textbf{regular}, if there exist some parallel, disjoint annuli $A_1,...,A_{n}\subset \partial M$ ($n\geq 1$), such that $\mathcal{F}$ is transverse to these annuli, and tangent to $\partial M$ elsewhere.